Skip to main content

 • Utilities Codes and Standards

-Easier Access to Bill Assistance for Low-Income Households
+Easier Access to Utility Bill Assistance during Financial Hardship

 Bellevue Utilities offers long-term and short-term assistance to support utility customers who need help paying their bill.
-The Bill Assistance program has introduced a new streamlined application process to make it easier for residents to apply for support.
-The updated application has fewer pages and requires less personal information, reducing the time and effort needed to complete.
+The Utility Bill Assistance program has introduced a new streamlined application process to make it easier for residents to apply for support.
+The updated paper application has fewer pages and requires less personal information, reducing the time and effort needed to complete.
+The new online portal offers a one-stop resource for applying and managing documents.
 This simplified approach is designed to remove barriers, increase access to assistance, and ensure that more people in need can get help managing their utility bills when experiencing financial challenges.

 Long-Term Bill Assistance